 I am a historian of early modern Europe whose research focuses on the religious and intellectual history of Britain.
 I teach at the University of Miami, where I am an associate professor and Director of Undergraduate Studies in the Department of History.
 My first book, Reformation Unbound: Protestant Visions of Reform in England, 1525-1590, was published in 2014 by Cambridge University Press and was a finalist for the Royal Historical Society's Whitfield Prize, as well as the runner-up for the American Society of Church History's Brewer Prize.
 I have published articles in Past & Present, The Journal of Ecclesiastical History, Archiv für Reformationsgeschichte, and History Compass.
 My current book project — Wrong!
-Confronting Error in Reformation England — examines the ways in which people tried to make sense of religious disagreement and error in Tudor England.
-I have been a convener of the Early Modern Studies Research Group at the University of Miami since 2009 and am currently serving as President of the Southern Conference on British Studies.
+Confronting Error in Early Modern England — reconsiders the intellectual consequences of the Reformation in England by examining the ways in which people tried to make sense of religious error and disagreement.
+I have been a convener of the Early Modern Studies Research Group at the University of Miami since 2009 and I am the Past-President of the Southern Conference on British Studies.
 I was elected a Fellow of the Royal Historical Society in 2015.
 As you can see, I care a great deal about baking bread.
 You can contact me at firstname.lastname@example.org.